Commitment & Roadmap

 Pyoneer is fully committed to achieving and upholding ongoing compliance with GDPR prior to the effective date.

-Here’s a high-level overview of our GDPR Compliance Roadmap:
+Here’s a high-level overview of our GDPR Compliance Roadmap (Completed)

 The GDPR regulates the processing of personal data about individuals in the European Union including its collection, storage, transfer or use.
 Importantly, under the GDPR, the concept of “personal data” is very broad and covers any information relating to an identified or identifiable individual (also called a “data subject”).